luizpvas/functuts/priv/tutorials/en/02-the-simplest-yet-useful-elm-component.md

 ![](/images/examples/colorpicker-view-annotated.png)

-This is what our output looks like:
+This is how it looks in the browser:

 ![](/images/examples/colorpicker-example-02.png)

 Let's render the colors from our static list of `colors` using `List.map`. `List.map` is a function that takes two arguments: a function and a list.
-The list is the colors we defined earlier, the function is `viewColor` that we defined to take a `String` and return `Html Msg`.
+The list is the `colors` we defined earlier, the function is `viewColor` that we defined to take a `String` and return `Html Msg`.
 I would read this as _mapping over a list of strings converting them to HTML_.

 ```elm
 view : Model -> Html Msg